Reach out to us to test drive the Platform.

 The PARAMS panel describes the parameters of the tools used in this workflow and allows you to make quick edits.

-On the workflow editor, click the BWA-MEM Bundle node (see the screenshot below).
+In the workflow editor, click the BWA-MEM Bundle 0.7.13 node (see the screenshot below).
 This opens the PARAMS tab, which displays the parameters of BWA-MEM Bundle sorted into Input/Output options, Scoring options, Execution, etc. Select the use_soft_clipping parameter.

 This will soft clip the supplementary alignments.
 To save this change as a new revision of the workflow, click Save.
 Note that clicking Save changes the version number from 0 to 1.
 This function allows you to keep track all your workflow edits.